The Bankrate promise

 See our best student credit card offers, including:

 - Discover it® Student Cash Back – Best student card for rotating cash back bonus categories

 - Deserve® EDU Mastercard for Students* – Best student card for no credit history and international students

 - Petal® 2 “Cash Back, No Fees” Visa® Credit Card – Best student starter card

 - Capital One Quicksilver Student Cash Rewards Credit Card – Best student card for rewards on everyday purchases

 Secured credit cards

-Most credit cards are unsecured, meaning you don’t have to put down any collateral.
+Most credit cards are unsecured, meaning you don’t have to put down any money upfront for collateral.
 With secured credit cards, on the other hand, you’re required to put down a cash deposit in order to secure a small line of credit, usually for a similar amount.
 For example, you might sign up for a secured credit card and put down a $500 initial deposit in order to receive a $500 line of credit.

 Co-branded credit cards

-Co-branded credit cards are store or brand credit cards that are offered through traditional card issuers like Chase, Citi or American Express.
-These can include airline credit cards that let you earn miles within a specific frequent flyer program, or hotel credit cards that let you earn points within a hotel loyalty program.
+Co-branded credit cards are store or brand credit cards offered through traditional card issuers like Chase, Citi or American Express.
+These can include airline credit cards that let you earn miles within a specific frequent flyer program or hotel credit cards that let you earn points within a hotel loyalty program.
 Some co-branded credit cards also partner with retail stores, although you can typically use them for non-store purchases as well.